tabi2490/login/README.md

+# Registration and login forms.
+A user dashboard to display user information.
-# Registration and login forms including and user dashboard using html, css and php.
+Used html, css and php.
 Flask coming soon.
+Django too.